putriz/lab3part1/lab2.md

 ####7.
 GPL, LGPL, Apache/BSD.
 Which one is better for a developer, a company, and the common good?

+For the common good, I think Apache/BSD is better because it doesn't have a lot of restrictions and gives freedom for a lot of people to contribute while still giving credit to the original maker of the program.

+For a developer, I think LGPL is good because it is not as restrictive as the GPL which can give more freedom to a developer who's still creating things.

+For a company, I think GPL is better.

 ####8.
 Choose 5 projects from Observatory.

 Website | License Present | License